The Cost of Over-Assessment: Georgia Homeowners Overpay an Estimated $633 Million a Year

 Georgia's property tax system collected roughly $18.3 billion in 2024.
 Buried inside that number is an estimated $633 million that homeowners shouldn't be paying at all.
 That's money pulled from household budgets because county assessors overvalued their homes, and almost nobody challenged it.
 To put that in perspective, $633 million could fund about 12,200 Georgia teacher salaries for a year or resurface roughly 1,900 miles of state roads.

 The figure isn't hypothetical hand-waving.
 It comes from applying Realtor.com's 2025 Property Tax Report findings to Georgia's homestead population, and you can see every step of the math in the methodology section below.
 What makes Georgia's situation particularly acute: the state led the entire nation in property tax burden increases in 2024, with a 15.6% jump in the median homeowner's bill.
-Meanwhile, only 2.7% of parcels were appealed statewide, and 51% of Georgia homeowners, according to a 2025 homeowner survey, didn't even know they had the right to challenge their assessment.
+Meanwhile, only 2.7% of parcels were appealed statewide, and 51% of Georgia homeowners didn't even know they had the right to challenge their assessment.

 This article breaks down the $633 million estimate, examines who pays the most, and explains why over-assessment persists largely unchecked.

-This estimate uses publicly available data and makes assumptions that are transparent and conservative: Anyone can check the math and adjust the inputs.
+This estimate uses publicly available data and makes assumptions that are transparent and conservative.
+The methodology below is designed so anyone can check the math and adjust the inputs.

 This is an estimate, not a measured total.
 It applies national rates to Georgia's population, which introduces uncertainty.
-The 40.5% overassessment rate is a national average from Realtor.com, and Georgia-specific data suggests the true number could be higher: A property tax consulting firm's analysis found 49% of Gwinnett County homes and 41% of Fulton County homes overvalued when comparing assessor values to actual MLS sales.
-(This analysis was conducted by a property tax consulting firm with a financial interest in highlighting overvaluation, though the methodology of comparing assessments to arms-length sales is standard practice.)
+The 40.5% overassessment rate is a national average from Realtor.com, and Georgia-specific data suggests the true number could be higher: independent analysis comparing county assessment records to MLS sales data found 49% of Gwinnett County homes and 41% of Fulton County homes overvalued.
+(That analysis was conducted by a property tax appeal firm with a financial interest in highlighting overvaluation, though their methodology of comparing assessments to arms-length sales is standard practice.)

 If you used Gwinnett's 49% rate instead of the national 40.5%, the total rises to roughly $767 million.
 If you used a more conservative 35% rate, it drops to about $547 million.
 The $633 million figure sits in the middle of that range.